15 WLW/Lesbian Romance Books You Must Read

 10. Tell Me How You Really Feel

 The story is about our main characters, Sana and Rachel.
 Sana is Middle Eastern, and Rachel is Jewish.
 Rachel is a film person who likes filming films.
-She’s a director for her film club, and she’s a bit of a bad at the beginning.
+She’s a director for her film club and a bit of a bad at the beginning.
 Also, it needs to be taken down a couple of notches.
 Rachel’s behavior turns out Sana.

 It’s enemies to lovers situation.
 It was funny and had many quotable moments here.
 The story is a little boring and has some presentation issues.
 Overall, you can enjoy it.
 I recommend this contemporary lesbian love story.